Getting a COVID Test

 As we move into the latest phase of the pandemic, learn more about

-Perhaps the most important distinction between COVID tests is whether they are diagnostic (sometimes called viral) tests or antibody tests (also called serological) tests.
+An important distinction between COVID tests is whether they are diagnostic (sometimes called viral) tests or antibody tests (also called serological tests).

 Antibody COVID Test

-These blood tests, often done with a finger stick, detect antibodies that your immune system makes to fight COVID19.
+These blood tests, often done with a finger stick, detect antibodies that your immune system makes to fight COVID-19.
 But they can only indicate if you have had a past infection, not if you are currently infected.
+These tests remain positive for months in most people.

 - Rapid screening